 Continual tinnitus can cause anxiety and stress in some individuals.
-Once this negative connection is established, a cycle can begin that affects other regions of the brain, including the limbic system (which is involved in processing emotions) and the autonomic nervous system (physical/bodily reactions).
-This can create a cycle.
-(Figure 2).
-When tinnitus is perceived, it can prompt a number of emotions, including fear, danger, unhappiness, etc. These can in turn cause physical reactions such as anxiety and stress, thus reinforcing the tinnitus and making the cycle repeat itself.
+Once this negative connection is established, a cycle can begin that affects other regions of the brain, including the limbic system (which is involved in processing emotions) and the autonomic nervous system (physical/bodily reactions), see (Figure 2).

+When tinnitus is perceived, it can prompt several emotions, including fear, danger, unhappiness, etc. These can in turn cause physical reactions such as anxiety and stress, thus reinforcing the tinnitus and making the cycle repeat itself.